oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 In the file above, **you need to replace the placeholders `${...}` with the appropriate values**.
 Before you can do this, however, you need to use the CLI to create the OIDC application on the Okta servers, which you will do directly below.

-## Create A Single-Page OIDC Application On Okta
+## Create a Single-Page OIDC Application on Okta

 This time you're going to create a single-page application for the front-end (instead of the web application type you used for the resource server).
 Enter the following command into a shell.